Find Trade Colleges

 71% Percent Racial-Ethnic Minorities*

 This is one of the most frequently chosen trade school majors.
 It is the 16th most popular in the country with 1,991 students graduating with an associate’s in practical nursing in 2021.
-The major attracts more women than men.
-About 88% of the recent graduates in this field are female.
+This major is dominated by women with about 88% of recent graduates being female.

 Racial-Ethnic Diversity